Capo80/VaultFS/docs/Implemention details of the protections.md

 - Single session, the only session that is able to write on the file is the first one;
 - Append only, the writes on the file cannot overwrite exisitng data;

-A file of RansomFS must have at least one of the 2 and, by default, will have both.
+A file of VaultFS must have at least one of the 2 and, by default, will have both.
 Files with different level of protection can coexist on the same instance of the file system.

 Single session is implemented in the the "open" operation, we keep additional information in the inode to check if it has already been written and deny the open in WRITE MODE if it is.